pradisz/minima-bulma-react/README.md

 # minima-bulma-react

-A modern web-app starter with Create React App and Firebase based on Bulma CSS Framework.
+A minimal web dashboard starter with Create React App and Firebase based on Bulma CSS Framework.

 ## Demo